chentalia317-alt/osf-project-exporter/README.md

 1. Clone this repository onto your local machine.
 2. Create a virtual environment, e.g., ``virtualenv myenv --python='"/usr/bin/python3.12"'``.
 Make sure your virtual environment is setup to use Python 3.12 or above.
 3. Activate your virtual environment and run ``pip install -e osfio-export-tool` to install the CLI tool inside the environment.
+4. From TestPyPI: `python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps osfio-export-tool==0.0.5`, and install other requirements separately via `pip install -r requirements.txt`.
-4. On the OSF website, create or log in to your account.
+5. On the OSF website, create or log in to your account.
 Set up a personal access token (PAT) by going into your account settings, selecting "Personal access tokens" in the left side menu, and clicking "Create token".
 You should give the token a name that helps you remember why you made it, like "PDF export", and choose the "osf.full_read" scope - this allows this token to read all public and private projects on your account.
 You can delete this token once you have finished exporting your projects.

 ## Usage